 Line up the ‘L’-shaped slot on the steel plate with the rail and tap the plate into place.
 It works best if you put the slot and the rail head-on so that the slot and the rail line up straight.
 Note that because of the variance of paint thickness in the slot, you’ll chip some of it out as you mount the plate.
 These parts are a tight fit so that twisting in the X-axis can be kept to a minimum, so using a mallet and some coercion may be necessary but most importantly take your time.

-Once you get the plate on, get the bags of large nuts and the largest, longest bolts and use four of each to secure the plate to the plastic shoulder bracket.
+Once you get the plate on, get the M8 nuts and M8-25 bolts from the yellow bag and use four of each to secure the plate to the plastic shoulder bracket.
 The shoulder bracket has nut catches on it to help you put the bolts on without the need for a wrench.
 Tighten the bolts down with a size 6 Allen key until snug.
 The shoulder bracket should wind up flush with the steel plate.

 Repeat the same process on the other side, being careful not to cause damage to the motor or the drag chain mount in the process if you need to use some force.

 Now that the larger X-axis assembly is done, this is what the completed assembly should look like!